Wabinab/Xenoblade-Chronicles-3-The-Book/src/16_colony_4.md

 "If you see her, just tell me, OK?
 Sorry to have kept you."

 Noah: "Y-yeah..."
-Then, he walked off towards the ferronis, the others towards the left facing the ferronis.
+Then, he walked off in the direction of the ferronis, the others towards the left where the entrance was.

 ---

-(Outside, probably at Galghour's Menhir)
+(Outside at an elevated platform, probably Galghour's Menhir)

-Noah saw Ethel outside of the colony: "Ethel?"
-In the distance, the ferronis was to the left.
-They were above a platform.
+Noah saw Ethel in the distance: "Ethel?"
+Where she stood, the ferronis lay in the distance to the left.

-Ethel turned to his call, "Oh, it's you..."
-The group approached her.
+Ethel turned as the group approached her, "Oh, it's you..."

 Mio prompted, "What are you doing here?"